Skip to main content

 Image

-The Voices of the Wilderness artist residency is a unique opportunity.
-It is modeled after traditional residencies in the national parks…with a twist.
+The Voices of the Wilderness artist residency is a unique opportunity, modeled after the national parks program but with a twist.
 Instead of staying at a remote wilderness cabin, our participating artists are paired with a wilderness specialist and actively engaged in stewardship projects, such as research, monitoring, and education.
 The idea is to give artists a sense of the stewardship behind America’s public lands, fostering an artistic exploration of these natural and cultural treasures.
-The hoped-for result is artwork that communicates something of the meaning of these lands.
+The hoped-for result is artwork that communicates the significance of these lands beyond their obvious beauty.

 Artists in Public Lands